U.S. stock futures point higher after whipsaw week

 Markets await U.S. flash purchasing managers' data for May on Friday.

-The MSCI world equity index rose 0.2% and was on course for a 0.5% rise on the week, following a 1.8% bounce in the Nasdaq Composite and 0.6% gain in the Dow Jones Industrial Average on Thursday.
+The MSCI world equity index (.MIWD00000PUS) rose 0.2% and was on course for a 0.5% rise on the week, following a 1.8% bounce in the Nasdaq Composite (.IXIC) and 0.6% gain in the Dow Jones Industrial Average (.DJI) on Thursday.

 But equity markets are becoming skittish after months of gains, with investors conscious of the traditional advice to "sell in May".